-This will depend on your occupation.
-Approximately 6 weeks for non-manual, sedentary work.
-If your job requires any lifting or reaching overhead you will require longer off.
-Approximately 10-12 weeks for light manual work and 12-24 weeks for heavy manual work.
+Approximately 3-4 weeks for non-manual work, 6-8 weeks for light manual work and 10-12 weeks for heavy manual work.

-However this is guidance only, it will also depend on the size and severity of your tear, how well your shoulder is progressing in movement, function and control of discomfort post-operatively.
-Your Physiotherapist or Consultant can also help to guide you on this as you progress.
+However, this is guidance only.
+It will also depend on how well your shoulder is progressing in movement, function and control of discomfort post-operatively.
+Your physiotherapist can also help to guide you on this as you progress.

 It is useful to liaise with your employer earlier (pre-operatively) rather than later to negotiate a suitable time off and ideally a staged return, in terms of hours and physicality of tasks where possible.
-This is often arranged through your Occupational Health department or Human Resources (HR) department if your company have one.
+This is often arranged through your Occupational Health department or Human Resources department if your company has one.
 If not, speak directly to your line-manager.